himaxwell/maxwell-ruby/README.md

 ## Usage

-After gem installation is complete, the easiest way to get setup is to add an initializer, setting the `base_url`
+After gem installation is complete, the easiest way to get setup is to add an initializer, setting the `env`

 ```ruby
 require 'maxwell'